2 Rules for How to Cook Salmon Even Haters Will Love

 - Roast until salmon is opaque on the outside and just translucent on the inside, about 5 minutes.
 But don't freak out if you like well done salmon: just keep roasting for another 3 to 5 minutes until it's opaque all the way through.
 This will mean a slightly dryer piece of fish, but the sauce will take care of that.

 While the salmon is roasting, make the Herby-Garlic sauce.

 - Chop 2 small handfuls of one of the following (or a combination): flat leaf parsley, chives, basil and/or mint, anything tender and leafy.
 Place the chopped herbs in a bowl and add enough olive oil so you just see it starting to pool around the herbs.

 - Grate a garlic clove right into the bowl—use a microplane for super fast and easy grating, or finely chop it.

 - Add a couple splashes of red or white wine vinegar, a good pinch of salt, and several grinds pepper.

 - Give it a good stir and then taste it.
 Is it delicious?
 You're there.
 Is it sour?
 Add salt.
 Is it salty?
 Add another splash of vinegar.
 Do this until you want to put it on everything.

 When the salmon is finished cooking, transfer the filets to plates alongside a nice pile of tender lettuces.
 Spoon the Herby Garlic sauce over the salmon and the greens and squeeze a little lemon over top.
-And that’s a salmon dish even a hater would love.
+And that's a salmon dish even a hater would love.
 Need more salmon for skeptics?
-Check out this nifty check out this sheet pan Salmon with Roasted Cabbage and Olive Vinaigrette.
+Check out this nifty sheet pan Salmon with Roasted Cabbage and Olive Vinaigrette.